bfrascher/passpy/docs/tutorial.rst

    >>> store.init_git()

 You are now ready to interact with the password store.
-You can set and get keys using :func:`passpy.store.Store.set_key` and :func:`passpy.store.Store.get_key`.
+You can set and get keys using :func:`passpy.store.Store.set` and :func:`passpy.store.Store.get`.
-:func:`passpy.store.Store.gen_key` generates a new password for a new or existing key.
-To delete a key or directory, use :func:`passpy.store.Store.remove_path`.
+:func:`passpy.store.Store.gen` generates a new password for a new or existing key.
+To delete a key or directory, use :func:`passpy.store.Store.remove`.

 For a full overview over all available methods see :ref:`store-module-label`.